 Building a habit of regular exercise can feel like a daunting task, especially if you’re juggling a busy schedule or struggling to find motivation.
-However, the benefits of consistent physical activity—improved health, increased energy, and reduced stress—make it well worth the effort.
+However, the benefits of consistent physical activity—improved health, increased energy, and reduced stress—are well worth the effort.
 The key to success lies in creating a sustainable routine that fits seamlessly into your lifestyle.
 In this blog post, we’ll explore actionable steps to help you build and maintain a habit of regular exercise.

 One of the biggest mistakes people make when starting an exercise routine is trying to do too much, too soon.
 This often leads to burnout or injury, which can derail your progress.
 Instead, start small and set achievable goals.
 For example: